scalar-labs/scalar-kubernetes/docs/SetupAzureDatabase.md

 #### Request Units (RU)

 You can scale the throughput of Cosmos DB by specifying cosmosBaseResourceUnit (which applies to all the tables) in [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml).
 Scalardl schema tool abstracts Request Unit of Cosmos DB with RU.
+So please set appropriate value.

 #### Auto-scaling